Skip to main content Skip to home page

 Learn more about the extensive PS23 process and read our submission at Connect Coliban.

-While our prices have been steady or declining over recent years, significant intergenerational investment is now required as our region is at a critical point in its water supply and demand.
+Our region remains at a critical point in its water supply and demand.

-The modest increase to our fees and charges for the 2023/24 financial year will help us meet these challenges.
+We continue to navigate a rapidly changing environment, whilst planning for the future.
+A continued modest increase to our fees and charges for the 2024/25 financial year will help us meet these challenges.

 We have a range of tools and examples to help you understand your bills here.